 Instructional seeds are provided and embedded into the curriculum documents for financial literacy.

-These instructional seeds offer opportunities for exploration and experiences for students across all elementary grade bands, and align with the regulations.
-The instructional activities are distributed and posted for all elementary teachers.
-In addition, all classrooms implement Bridges and Number Corner curriculum which embeds financial literacy concepts and skills throughout the grade levels.
+These instructional seeds offer opportunities for exploration and experiences for students across all elementary grade bands and align with the regulations.
+The instructional activities are distributed and posted for all elementary teachers as well as are used for our Schoology master course builds.
+All classrooms implement Bridges and Number Corner curriculum which embeds financial literacy concepts and skills throughout the grade levels.
+Additionally, all 4th grade students are taught four STEM 4 All lessons, one each quarter.
+These lessons embed planning, budgeting, and budget revision into the engineering process.